-Dr.Muhieddin Amer, Division Chair
+Dr.Muhieddin Amer, Department Chair

 The graduate program in electrical engineering combines theoretical fundamentals as well as practical aspects in this dynamic field, and educates students in the practices, methodologies, and techniques.
 The focus areas are communications and control systems.
 Students employed full-time in industry can register for two courses or six credits each semester.
 It is possible for a student to obtain the MS degree in two academic years (or four academic semesters) by taking courses in early evening only.

 The master of science (MS) degree in electrical engineering is awarded upon successful completion of an approved program of study, including courses in such areas as engineering mathematics, communications, and control.

 Students have the option to graduate on either thesis, graduate paper, or comprehensive exam option.
 RIT Dubai offers the program in its entirety in Dubai, but students have the option of studying at or transferring to the the main campus in Rochester, New York, subject to achieving additional respective requirements and approvals.

 Part-Time Option: Since all courses are offered during the evening from 6 - 9 pm, the master's program can be pursued without interruption of the student's existing employment commitments.

 With a shortage of electrical engineering talent in the job market, demands for RIT Dubai graduates remains at an all-time high.
 RIT’s highly regarded electrical engineering program uniquely combines the rigor of theory with hands-on applications and laboratory experiments in order to provide in-depth knowledge of the subject matter.